abderraouf-adjal/ArduinoSpritzCipher/README.txt

 ============

 Spritz library for Arduino.
 A spongy RC4-like stream cipher.
-This library contain cryptographically secure pseudo-random bytes generator, Hash & MAC functions with configurable output length.
+This library contains cryptographically secure pseudo-random bytes generator, Hash & MAC functions with configurable output length.

 This library can be used to: